The Sound of Silence in Social Networks: Introduction

+\emph{Contributions.} We make the following theoretical and experimental contributions: \begin{enumerate} \item We generalize the DeGroot model to incorporate key aspects of the Spiral of Silence theory.
+To the best of our knowledge, this is the first extension of the DeGroot framework to do so.

+\item We show that in $\SOMminus$, convergence to consensus is guaranteed in clique graphs (i.e., fully connected graphs) with more than two agents.
+This result highlights that consensus remains possible under Spiral of Silence dynamics, even when silent agents are excluded from updates.

+\item We prove that, unlike in the classical DeGroot model, $\SOMminus$ does not guarantee consensus in all strongly connected aperiodic graphs.

+\item We demonstrate that $\SOMplus$ fails to guarantee consensus even in clique graphs.
+This negative result underscores that the limited memory in $\SOMplus$ can significantly alter the dynamics, making consensus harder to achieve under Spiral of Silence assumptions.

+\item We validate our models through examples and large-scale simulations involving over \emph{two million agents} on randomly generated networks with small-world properties typical of real social systems.
+These simulations support core claims of the Spiral of Silence theory, particularly the \emph{reinforcement of dominant views in social networks}.
+The simulation code is available at: \url{https://github.com/DavidGaona/belief_evolution_simulator.git} \end{enumerate}

-All in all, this paper highlights the impact of silence dynamics and memory on opinion formation and highlight the limitations of consensus in more nuanced social models.
+All in all, this paper highlights the impact of silence dynamics and memory on opinion formation and highlights the limitations of consensus in more nuanced models.

 The paper is organized as follows: The new silence opinion models are introduced in Section~\ref{sec:model}.
 The study of consensus for these models is presented in Section~\ref{sec:convergence}.
-Some case studies emerging from our models and highlighting the spiral of silence effect are presented in Section~\ref{sec:exp}.
+Our large-scale simulations and case studies emerging from our models and highlighting the spiral of silence effect are presented in Section~\ref{sec:exp}.
 The concluding remarks are given in Section~\ref{sec:conclusion}.
+For the sake of space, all proofs have been moved to the Appendix.